 Allow me to probe the meaning of the three questions proposed by the king’s mother.

 1) “What my son?”
 (31:2a) – i.e. – What more can I say to you my son and king?

 3) “What, the son of my vows?”
-(31:2a) – Like Hannah dedicated her son Samuel (1 Samuel 1:11), Bathsheba had dedicated her son while he was in her womb.
-She remembers the first stirring of life and how she had prayed for him.
-She had dedicated her son to serve the Lord!
+(31:2a) – Like Hannah dedicated her son Samuel (1 Samuel 1:11), Bathsheba dedicated her son while he was in her womb.
+She remembers the first stirring of life and how she prayed for him.
+She had dedicated him to serve the Lord!

 Someone has said: “The greatest moral power in the world is that exercised by a mother over her child.”